-I'm in a panic mode right now, and I was just thinking of contacting my ex.
+I'm in [-a] panic mode right now, and I was just thinking of contacting my ex.
 I feel like with the changes she made, I maybe can feel safe and secure in that relationship.

 In psychology, it's called anxious attachment style.
 There are multiple attachment styles: secure, avoidant, anxious-avoidant, and anxious.
 I have an anxious attachment style.
 Even though I know what's happening in me and why it's happening.
 The feeling is just overwhelming, and the fact that I can't sleep doesn't help.
-I have elevated heart rate, and my mind is just going everywhere.
-I have the urge of contacting someone.
+I have an elevated heart rate, and my mind is just going everywhere.
+I have the urge to reach out to someone.
 I don't want to be like this anymore.
 I want to learn how to build my own secure spot.
 I want to be able to be alone without feeling like I'm falling apart.
 I need to learn how to self-soothe and become my own safe space.
 The biggest challenge for me right now is not acting on this impulse.

 Headline image by joicekelly on Unsplash